Duijndam-Dev/XlDialogBox/XlmDialogExample/README.md

    * Select `Define Name` from the `Defined Names` group in the `Formulas` ribbon.
    * This will bring up the `New Name` dialog, where you should define `TestDialog` as a Command, and for easy of access, add a Shortcut key.
 This is clarified in **Figure 3** below.

-8. Last but not least; in **Excel 365** you need to **enable Excel 4.0 macros**, in order to overcome the warning message "*Excel 4.0 (XLM) macros have been disabled due to your security settings.*" To (re-) enable Excel 4.0 macros, please go to File -> Options -> Trust Center ->  Trust Center Settings, to open the Trust Center.
-In the Trust Center, please go to Macro Settings and :

-   - <u>Enable</u> VBA Macros (not recommended; potentially dangerous code can run)
-   - <u>Enable</u> Excel 4.0 macros when VBA macros are enabled

-   Note: you'll have to close and reopen the spreadsheet for these changes to have effect.

 ![image](./images/Dialog1MacroInput.png)